rust-lang/rust/doc/tutorial/syntax.md

 `while`, and similar constructs.
 This will save you two characters every time.
-As a bonus, you no longer have to spend any mental energy on deciding whether you need to add braces or not, or on adding them after the fact when a adding a statement to an `if` branch.
+As a bonus, you no longer have to spend any mental energy on deciding whether you need to add braces or not, or on adding them after the fact when adding a statement to an `if` branch.

 Accounting for these differences, the surface syntax of Rust statements and expressions is C-like.
 Function calls are written